Why I Decided to Leave Senegal Early

 I went to the informational and knew I was going to apply before even leaving the room.
 I think I expressed interest the very same day via email to the principal (director) of the school 😂 I was playing NO GAMES.

-I corresponding with the head of the English department a couple times and then things went kinda silent...
+I corresponded with the head of the English department a couple times and then things went kinda silent...

 I found my program in Turin, Italy and decided to spend my last semester teaching there.
 After three months in Italy, I knew this was the lifestyle for me and continuing looking for other ways to live abroad and teach.